Detroit judge dismisses lawsuit over control of van Gogh art - NewsBreak

 Detroit judge dismisses lawsuit over control of van Gogh art

-A judge on Friday dismissed a lawsuit over control of an 1888 painting by Vincent van Gogh , saying federal law bars him from stepping into a dispute between a Brazilian collector and a Detroit museum.
+DETROIT — (AP) — A judge on Friday dismissed a lawsuit over control of an 1888 painting by Vincent van Gogh, saying federal law bars him from stepping into a dispute between a Brazilian collector and a Detroit museum.

 The painting of a woman with a book, titled "The Novel Reader," is protected from seizure, and the Detroit Institute of Arts can't be ordered to give it up, U.S. District Judge George Caram Steeh said.